maut-ai/maut-backend/development_guidelines.md

     * **Minimize "Magic":** While Spring Boot's auto-configuration is powerful, be explicit in configurations (e.g., bean definitions) when it enhances understanding, particularly in complex scenarios like security configurations or intricate third-party integrations.

 3.  **Ensure Modularity and Single Responsibility:**
-    * **Develop Small, Focused Components:** Structure the application into well-defined modules or packages, each with a distinct responsibility.
-(Specific package naming conventions to be decided, e.g., `com.example.project.module.controller`).
+    * **Develop Small, Focused Components:** Structure the application into well-defined domain-specific modules.
+Each module should reside in its own package under `com.maut.core.modules.<domain_name>`.
+Within each domain module, components are further organized by type (e.g., `com.maut.core.modules.<domain_name>.model`, `com.maut.core.modules.<domain_name>.service`, `com.maut.core.modules.<domain_name>.controller`, `com.maut.core.modules.<domain_name>.dto`).
+This ensures clear separation of concerns and colocation of related logic.
     * **Adhere to the Single Responsibility Principle (SRP):** Each class and method should have one primary purpose.
 This makes it easier for LLMs to understand the scope and function of individual code units.

 ### II.
 Architectural and Design Standards